reframejs/reframe/docs/overview.template.md

  Reframe generates a certain type of app depending on how you configure your pages.
  For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
  So, creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.
- An app can be a mix: Some pages can be HTML-static, some HTML-dynamic, some DOM-static, and some DOM-dynamic.
+ An app can be a hybrid: Some pages can be HTML-static, some pages HTML-dynamic, some others DOM-static, and some DOM-dynamic.

 In the following we create a web app by defining a page config `HelloPage`.